HeyJoFlyer/open-pico-load/README.md

 # Raspberry Pi Pico Open Source DC Load with OLED Display

 This project is an open-source DC load built using a Raspberry Pi Pico microcontroller and an OLED display.
-It allows users to simulate different loads on power sources, monitor voltage, current, and other parameters, and display them on an OLED screen.
+It allows users to simulate different loads on power sources, to monitor voltage, current, and power, and display them on an OLED screen.

 ## Features